Preschool education in Canada

 Preschools use a number of different pedagogical approaches.
 Many preschools use more than one of these approaches, or a combination of several.

-- Play-based learning: learning is built around uninterrupted blocks of play time.
+- Play-based learning: learning is built around uninterrupted blocks of play time (common in toddler preschool).

-- Curriculum-based learning: learning is focused on academic skills.
+- Curriculum-based learning: learning is focused on academic skills (common in academic preschool).

 - Theme-based learning: learning is based on weekly themes (e.g., animals, colours, seasons, etc.).